Generally, you cannot access your superannuation before you reach your preservation age and have met a condition of release.

 What qualifies as financial hardship?

 To be eligible to receive your super on the grounds of severe financial hardship, you’ll need to meet certain conditions.
-For details on these conditions, refer to the Access your super due to Severe Financial Hardship Fact Sheet.
+For details on these conditions, refer to the Severe Financial Hardship Fact Sheets:

-Early release of superannuation can be granted on compassionate grounds after the Department of Human Services (DHS) has been satisfied that your application meets the eligibility criteria “specified compassionate grounds”.
+Early release of superannuation can be granted on compassionate grounds after the Australian Tax Office (ATO) has been satisfied that your application meets the eligibility criteria “specified compassionate grounds”.
 For more information, review our Access your super on Compassionate Grounds Fact Sheet and check our FAQs.

 Whether you’re taking off on a gap year, or taking time out to start a family, if you’re not working then you’re not receiving any super.
 This might impact on your retirement funds.